fulopjoz/pharmacophore-toolkit/README.md

 pip install pharmacophore-toolkit
 ```

-Alternatively, the environemnt can be created by cloning the repository and then running the following conda script:
+Alternatively, the environment can be created by cloning the repository and then running the following conda script:
 ```
 conda env create -f environment.yaml
 ```